About the BroadbandFabric Data Suites

 Easy import & interoperability with other datasets & applications

 All BroadbandFabric datasets come in a .CSV file format that can easily import into any major GIS or visualization software, network planning tools, SQL, or related applications.
-This data integrates easily with other data by using a unique location ID called H3, which is a universal location identifier that can support aligning other datasets with the BroadbandFabric data.
+This data integrates easily with other data by using a unique location ID, which is a universal location identifier that can support aligning other datasets with the locations in the BroadbandFabric data.

 Custom Fiber Business Case Data